 This is an overview of the compilation tools support for ARMv7-M (ARMv7 architecture targeted for the microcontroller profile).
 Microcontroller profiles implement a programmers' model designed for fast interrupt processing, with hardware stacking of registers and support for writing interrupt handlers in high-level languages.
-It implements a variant of the ARMv7 protected memory system architecture and supports the Thumb-2 instruction set only.
+It implements a variant of the ARMv7 protected memory system architecture and supports the 16-bit Thumb and 32-bit Thumb instruction sets only.
+It does not support the ARM instruction set.
 The following table shows useful command-line options.

-Command-line option Description cpu=7 ARMv7 with Thumb-2 only and without hardware divide a cpu=7-M ARMv7 microcontroller profile with Thumb-2 only and hardware divide cpu= name Where name is a specific ARM processor.
-For example: Cortex-M3 for ARMv7 with Thumb-2 only, hardware divide, ARMv6 style BE-8 at LE data endianness support, and unaligned accesses.
+Command-line option Description cpu=7 ARMv7 with 16-bit Thumb and 32-bit Thumb only and without hardware divide ^a cpu=7-M ARMv7 microcontroller profile with 16-bit Thumb and 32-bit Thumb only and hardware divide cpu=name Where name is a specific ARM processor.
+For example: Cortex-M3 for ARMv7 with 16-bit Thumb and 32-bit Thumb only, hardware divide, ARMv6 style BE-8 and LE data endianness support, and unaligned accesses.